meghnadsaha/java-oops/resources/Spring Boot/security/JWT Using Mongodb.md

+## Spring Boot Login and Registration example with MongoDB

 To create comprehensive code documentation for the project in the given GitHub repository, I'll outline the project structure and include relevant code snippets from the repository.
 This will help provide a clear understanding of how the code is organized and what each part does.

 ### Project Structure